Sharing the Unexpected Journey with My Dad

 Rochelle and Sharsheret came into my life by luck.
 Sharsheret helped me when I went through my cancer journey, and now Sharsheret is helping me share my dad’s story and advocate for male breast cancer awareness.

-This will be my second Father’s Day without my dad.
+This will be my fifth Father’s Day without my dad.
 It doesn’t get easier, but what I do know is we need to raise awareness and educate everyone NOT only about breast cancer, but also about MALE BREAST CANCER.
 Because, men have breasts too.

 You can read more about Amy’s family’s story by clicking on the following links: